Grant-Knoetze/purple-team-cyber-range-google-cloud-platform/README.md

 ![](images/pc2.png)

 # Use Cases
-* Research and pentest lab for Azure AD and Azure Domain Services
+* Research and pentest lab for GCP AD and GCP Domain Services
-* Security testing of Hybrid Join and Azure AD Joined devices
-* EDR Testing lab
-* PoC / Product Security Lab
-* Enterprise Active Directory lab with domain joined devices
-* Malware / reverse engineering to study artifacts against domain joined devices
-* SIEM / Threat Hunting / DFIR / Live Response lab with HELK + Velociraptor
-* Log aggregator architecture to forward logs to a cloud native SIEM (Azure Sentinel)
-* Data Science research with HELK server, Jupyter notebooks
-* Detection Engineering research with Mordor